 On returning to Warwick the final year of studies continues in the normal way.
 You will be expected to produce a Returner’s Report for the Department in addition to the one you have to provide to the Student Mobility office.

-Please note that the Application process is exactly the same as the Erasmus exchange explained earlier.
+Please note that the Application process is exactly the same as the study abroad exchange explained earlier.

 What to study and how assessment works